I am my father’s daughter.

 When I first went to AA he was there during one of his rare fits of sobriety.

-People told me to stay away from that man, crazy Bill, and I’d say, “I would, but he’s my dad and he’s sober and I love him.”
+People would insist that I stay away from that man, crazy Bill, and I’d tell them, “I would, but he’s my dad and he’s sober today and I love him.”

 He didn’t ever stay sober very long, but when he was sober, he was quiet and soft and gentle.